 If you do not happen to live in a country with a strong organic presence, there’s still much you can do to support the growth of organic farming at home.

 First and foremost, buy organic.

 - Transition into the purchasing, using and supporting of organic products, not just for special occasions, but for everyday life.
 If we actively reduce the demand of non-organic produce, farmers will need to adapt to the market.
 It’s the consumers who have the control, here, and while the cost might be slightly higher now, the benefits are well justified.

 - Vote for organic politicians who also understand the importance of organic farming, manufacturing, and distribution.
 Make sure they understand they will have to go without your support (and the support of your friends, neighbors, peers, and communities) unless they align with legislation that supports citizens hungry for change.
 When citizens take a stand, organic living will grow exponentially.

 - Reach out to companies via Twitter, FB, and all social media, and let them know you want organic alternatives for all of your favorite products, available immediately.
 We do not have time to delay.
-We must take care of our bodies, our environment, our land and the global economy.
+We must take care of our bodies, our environment, our land, and the global economy.
 Companies that understand that their non-organic product will be left behind, will take action.

 Even though we all have a lot of work to do, the process is already underway.
-The stark truth about the benefits of organic products are well known, and change is well on its way.
+The stark truth about the benefits of organic products is well known, and change is well on its way.